jerry-muir/DAQ_Module/README.md

 # DAQ_Module
-A exploration of Data Acquistion using Arduino based HW.
+An exploration of Data Acquistion using Arduino based HW.
 In this case Atmega32u4.
+Software is developed using Arduino IDE and LabView.
+HW developed using Eagle CAD.